guardian/jr-api-gateway-workshop/TutorialWeek1.md

 Make sure you replace `<name of project>` with your project name you decided on in step 1

-At this point, open the project with intelliJ via File -> Open, and select build.sbt

 5. Create a file called plugins.sbt in root/project

 6. Add the following 2 lines :